schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

-Packer will use the `packer-build-rg` resource group for the required build resources.
-It should only contain resources during build time.
+Packer puts resources required during build time into the `packer-build-rg` resource group, which means it should only contain resources during build time.
-Packer will publish the resulting [managed images](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) to the `packer-artifacts-rg` resource group.
+Packer publishes the resulting [managed images](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) to the `packer-artifacts-rg` resource group.
+We could also let Packer manage the creation of resource groups, but in my opinion, it's easier to scope permissions if we pre-provision them.

 ### Authentication and Authorization

-We'll use SP authentication with Packer because it integrates well with GitHub Actions:
+We'll use [SP authentication](https://www.packer.io/plugins/builders/azure/arm#service-principal=) with Packer because it integrates well with GitHub Actions:

 ```hcl
 resource "azuread_application" "packer" {